 During the base period, your work history and earnings must meet all three of these requirements:

 You must be out of work through no fault of your own to qualify for unemployment benefits.

-Firing.
-If you are fired for a reason like you weren't good at the job or you didn't have the skills to perform the job, you should be able to collect benefits.
+If you are fired for a reason like not being good at the job or not having the skills to perform the job, you should be able to collect benefits.
 But in Florida, employees who are fired for misconduct connected with work may not qualify for unemployment benefits.
 Misconduct is defined as an intentional or controllable act (or failure to act) that shows a deliberate disregard of the employer's interests.
+Misconduct also includes failure, without good cause, to maintain a license or certification required for the job.
 An employee who is fired for performance problems, carelessness, inefficiency, or good faith errors in judgment will ordinarily qualify for benefits.